KorucuTech/etc/ERPNEXT-Install/install-erpnext-aws.md

-# To Install ERPNEXT on AWS EC2 instance of Ubuntu 22.04
+# To Install ERPNEXT on AWS EC2 instance of Ubuntu 20.04 OR 22.04
 #### While any size VM may work I found a "t2.medium" to work best for me

 sudo apt-get update